Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 INSDIR = /opt
 COMP\_LIBS =     # libsiestaLAPACK.a libsiestaBLAS.a
 LDFLAGS += -L$(INSDIR)/openblas/lib -Wl,-rpath=$(INSDIR)/openblas/lib
-LIBS = -lgomp -L/opt/openblas/lib -lopenblas
+LIBS = -lgomp -L/opt/openblas/lib -lopenblasomp
-LIBS += /opt/scalapack/lib/libscalapack.a
+LIBS += -L/opt/scalapack/lib -lscalapack

 The Siesta-4.1b is installed by "make" with -fallow-argument-mismatch argument of FFLAGS shown above.
 This test is shown in the